 Building Efficiency

 The Building Efficiency strategy of the City's Climate Action Plan (CAP) aims to cut back on emissions by increasing the energy efficiency of residential and commercial buildings and reducing energy use in municipal facilities.
-Much of the energy that powers, heats, and cools buildings in our community is generated through the burning of fossil fuels like natural gas, which releases greenhouse gases (GHG) and other harmful emissions into the atmosphere.
+Much of the energy that powers, heats, and cools buildings in our community is generated through the burning of fossil fuels like natural gas, which releases greenhouse gases (GHG) and other harmful emissions into the air.
 To reduce GHG emissions, the CAP aims to set higher energy efficiency standards for residential and commercial buildings, in addition to installing energy efficiency measures at municipal facilities.

 Implementation of the Building Efficiency strategy is estimated to reduce the City’s GHG emissions by 941 metric tons of carbon dioxide equivalent (MTCO2e) by 2020 and 675 MTCO2e by 2030.
-Explore the sections below to see what the City is doing to achieve these goals.

 Solar_CityHall

-BE 1-4: Energy Efficiency and Decarbonization
+BE 1-4: Energy Efficiency & Decarbonization

-Green Building Ordinance
+Green Building Regulations Readoption

 • BE-1: Adopt a Residential Energy Efficiency Ordinance